 Exchange rate expectations play an important role in the literature on exchange rate determination.
-Understanding how exchange rate expectations are formed is crucial both for academic analysis and for the decision-making of practitioners and policymakers.
+Understanding how exchange rate expectations are formed is crucial for both academic analysis and decision-making of practitioners and policymakers.
 Models of exchange rate determination in open-economy macroeconomics often rely on the assumption of the rationality of expectations.
 In the absence of survey-based expectations, it is practically impossible to test the implications of theoretical exchange rate models, without running into a problem of joint hypothesis testing.
-For example, the uncovered interest parity (UIP), the condition that the expected exchange rate depreciation must equal the interest rate differential between the two countries, is typically tested assuming rational expectations.
-Thus, it is impossible to unravel whether the empirical failure of the uncovered interest parity condition is associated with irrational expectations or the existence of risk premium.
+For example, the uncovered interest parity (UIP), the condition that the expected exchange rate depreciation must equal the interest rate differential between the two countries, is typically tested assuming rational expectations because the expected exchange rate changes are unobservable.
+In the absence of survey-based expectations, the expected exchange rate depreciation is typically replaced with actual ex-post realizations of the exchange rate.
+Thus, testing the uncovered interest parity involves testing the combined assumption of no risk premium (or the validity of the UIP) and rational expectations.
 Testing the rationality of market expectations helps to assess the validity of the rational expectations hypothesis and accurately interpret empirical results in similar studies.
 In addition, it has been shown that the rationality assumption can have serious implications for evaluating the effectiveness of macroeconomic policies.

 While the forecasts of macroeconomic variables have been studied for at least sixty years, the literature on survey-based exchange rate expectations goes back only to the late 1980s.
-Limited data availability and proprietary nature of the data are mainly responsible for the short history of research on professional exchange rate forecasts.
+Limited data availability and proprietary nature of the data are mainly responsible for short history of research on professional exchange rate forecasts.
 Following Dominguez (1986) and Frankel and Froot (1987), other studies have examined the nature of exchange rate expectations using survey data.
-Jongen et al. (2008) highlight five main issues in the foreign exchange literature where the role of exchange rate expectations is emphasized: the forward discount puzzle, rationality of expectations, time-varying risk premium, heterogeneity of expectations, and forecasting accuracy of professional forecasters.
+Jongen et al. (2008) highlight five main issues in the literature on the role of exchange rate expectations: the forward discount puzzle, rationality of expectations, time-varying risk premium, heterogeneity of expectations, and forecasting accuracy of professional forecasters.
 In this paper, we focus our analysis on the rationality, predictive accuracy, and economic evaluation of survey-based exchange rate forecasts.